02 Nov GET OUT

 What Chris sees, and what we see through his eyes, are frightening signs of trauma (and mind control).
 Georgina is in the trance Missy Armitage keeps her in.
 She’s pretty much a robot.
 In her stilted, fake, state her too broad, bright and put-on smiles, her speech; her pleasantries are wooden.

 The only time we see anything real is when Chris, trying to befriend her, says: “If there are too many white people, I feel nervous.”
 Georgina starts to tremble.
 Shaking visibly, she begins to come out of her trance.
 But, either her terror is too much (or Missy has her too well programmed):

-“No, no, no, no, no, no …” she tells herself; and back into the trance she goes: “The Armitage’s are good to us.
+“No, no, no, no, no, no …” she tells herself.
+Back into the trance, she goes: “The Armitage’s are good to us.
 They treat us like family.”

 Something similar happens with Logan.
 In his old real self, he was an artist who has gone missing.
-Now, he’s married to an older wealthy white woman, friend of the Armitage’s, clearly possessive of him (“a sex slave” as Chris’ friend Rod (LilRel Howry) has warned him the Armitage’s are trying to create?)
+At Missy’s parent’s house, he’s married to an older wealthy white woman, a friend of the Armitage’s, clearly possessive of him (“a sex slave” as Chris’ friend Rod (LilRel Howry) has warned him the Armitage’s are trying to create?)
 When Chris tries to befriend a “brother,” Logan tells him “the African American experience has been good to me …”

 At this, Chris shoots a photo of Logan on his iPhone, and Logan’s trance is shattered for the moment.
 Logan lunges at Chris: “Get out.
 Get out.
 Get out.”

 Rose’s Hitler-esque neurosurgeon dad, Dean Armitage (Bradley Whitford), says it’s a seizure.
 It’s not.
 Chris knows what a seizure looks like.
 Plus, this isn’t the attack on Chris it seems to be.
 It’s actually a warning.
 Chris is in danger.